losehu/uv-k1-k5v3-firmware-custom/README.md

 ![Alt](https://repobeats.axiom.co/api/embed/947813147857755cef60a960d13734044b3b2c22.svg "Repobeats analytics image")

-# Open re-implementation of the Quansheng UV-K5/K6/5R v2.1.27 firmware
+# F4HWN firmware port for the UV-K1 and UV-K5 V3 using the PY32F071 MCU

-This repository is a fork of [Egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom), who was a merge of [OneOfEleven custom firmware](https://github.com/OneOfEleven/uv-k5-firmware-custom) with [fagci spectrum analizer](https://github.com/fagci/uv-k5-firmware-fagci-mod/tree/refactor) plus my few changes.
+This repository is a fork of the [F4HWN custom firmware](https://github.com/armel/uv-k5-firmware-custom), who was a fork of [Egzumer custom firmware](https://github.com/egzumer/uv-k5-firmware-custom).
+It extends the work done for the UV-K5 V1, based on the DP32G030 MCU, and adapts it to the newer UV-K1 and UV-K5 V3 built around the PY32F071 MCU.
+It is the result of the joint work of [@muzkr](https://github.com/muzkr) and [@armel](https://github.com/armel).

-All is a cloned and customized version of DualTachyon's open firmware found [here](https://github.com/DualTachyon/uv-k5-firmware) ... a cool achievement !
+A big thanks to DualTachyon, who paved the way by releasing the very first open-source [firmware](https://github.com/DualTachyon/uv-k5-firmware) for the UV-K5 V1.
+None of this would have been possible without that initial work !

 > [!NOTE]
 > EN - About Chirp, as many others firmwares, you need to use a dedicated driver available on [this repository](https://github.com/armel/uv-k5-chirp-driver).